 Leveling – Another quality about the legs that can be important is the ability to provide some degree of leveling.
 The importance of this quality will be wholly dependent on where you intend to use the ping pong table.
 If the ground where the product will be set up is already flat, then there is no real need to make sure the table offers the best leveling functions.
 Of course, if the ground where the table has some inherent degree of grading, then you will want to make sure that the table can account for this slope.
 Even if it is minor.

 The two most common types of leveling features include legs with springs inserted into the legs at the feet and feet which use a screw design to raise or lower the model at one of the four corners.
 The spring option provides the simplest solution that requires no additional effort on your part, but the springs will eventually give out over time.
-Screw feet may be a bit more time consuming and require assistance to use.
-But they are far more stable and long lasting.
+Screw feet may be a bit more time-consuming and require assistance to use.
+But they are far more stable and long-lasting.
 And you will likely have another player to help you anyway.

 The size of the product can be measured in one of two ways: playing size and storage size.
 If the table will be a permanent fixture, then obviously the storage size becomes fairly irrelevant.
 The playing size will be more or less important depending on the size of the space where you will play and whether or not you play in any kind of regulated competition.

 Playing – The standard playing size for a regulation competition ping pong table is 9’ long by 5’ wide.
 The model should also be 30” tall or 2 ½’’.
-Keep in mind that the net brackets will generally hang off the side of the it and can add up to as much as 6” on either side.
+Keep in mind that the net brackets will generally hang off the side of it and can add up to as much as 6” on either side.
 Though it is more common for the net to only add about 1” to 3” on either side.

 A “midsize” table is generally 6’ long by 3’ wide but still 2 ½’ tall.
 Though there some midsize products which are actually smaller than that as well as a few which are slightly larger.

 Storage – If the ping pong table is intended to be used in a multi-purpose space or you simply do not wish to constantly occupy 45 sq ft with an occasional leisure item, the size of the table when stored will be important.
-While you can do very little to reduce the width of the table, many mid-tier and top end models can be folded or split in half for easier, more compact storage.
+While you can do very little to reduce the width of the table, many mid-tier and top-end models can be folded or split in half for easier, more compact storage.

 For most people who are not professional players, the balance between budget and quality should draw them to the STIGA Advantage.
-With a table that is the thickest recreational grade, a sturdy frame and wheelbase.
+With a table that is the thickest recreational grade, a sturdy frame, and a wheelbase.
 And a price that less than its next closest market competitor, this is a hard value to beat.

-Of course, if you are a professional ping pong player or simply want a professional grade ping pong table, the Butterfly Centrefold 25 Rollaway is easily the best performing model on our list.
+Of course, if you are a professional ping pong player or simply want a professional-grade ping pong table, the Butterfly Centrefold 25 Rollaway is easily the best-performing model on our list.
 With the thickest product at 25 mm as well as the most durable and sturdy frame.
 Not to mention the smallest storage profile, this table beats all the others at just about every metric.

-If you need a specialized ping pong table, the STIGA XTR provides a decent outdoor option.
+If you need a specialized best ping pong table, the STIGA XTR provides a decent outdoor option.
 While the table could be a bit thicker, a price more in line with indoor models rather than the more expensive outdoor type is hard to pass up.
 If space is limited, the JOOLA midsize provides a solid, if unimpressive, option.